Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 Acute toxic hepatitis is accompanied by the following symptoms:

-At chronic course disease symptoms may periodically appear and disappear:
+At chronic course Signs of illness may periodically appear and disappear:

 The liver increases in size, a blood test reveals an increase in bilirubin and alkaline phosphatase, the level of AST and ALT enzymes changes.
-It is necessary to carry out additional research to exclude other forms of hepatitis, especially infectious ones.
+It is necessary to carry out additional research to exclude other forms of hepatitis, primarily infectious.

 Treatment of toxic hepatitis

-Treatment for toxic hepatitis consists of fast removal poison from the body symptomatic therapy and creation optimal conditions for liver regeneration.
-For this, hepatoprotective substances are used.
+Treatment of toxic hepatitis consists of as much as possible quick removal poison from the body symptomatic therapy and creation optimal conditions for liver regeneration.
+For this purpose, hepatoprotective substances are used.
 As a rule, these are vitamins, enzymes and herbal products.

 Treatment of toxic hepatitis with folk remedies